tokensmith/otter/docs/Documentation.md

 If, `authenticate()` is not used, then it will use the optional authenticate between.

+### Error Handling

+#### Resource
+In the event that an unexpected error occurs in a Resource it can be handled by configuring the Group or Target with how to react to the error.

+#### RestResource
+In the event that an unexpected, unsupported media type, or bad request error occurs in a Resource it can be handled by configuring the RestGroup or RestTarget with how to react to the error.

 ### Configuration

+### Not Founds
+To configure how to handle urls that are not found use the interface, `gateway.notFound(..)` for both `Target` and `RestTarget`.
+The regex must be specified which will be used to determine which `Resource` or `RestResouce` to execute.
+This allows applications to have many ways to react to a not found url based on the url regex.

 #### Configure
 Configuring otter is done by implementing [Configure](https://github.com/RootServices/otter/blob/development/otter/src/main/java/org/rootservices/otter/gateway/Configure.java).